Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-7-B2C-Embedded/README.md

 For a better user experience, you may want to customize the sign-in UI to be more minimal.
 I chose not to get into those details in this demo, but you can learn more about to [Customize the user interface in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/customize-ui?pivots=b2c-custom-policy).

 >Note: You may find a JavaScript error `Blocked autofocusing on a <input> element in a cross-origin subframe.` in your browser's console.
 This is because the default behavior of the sign-in experience attempts to focus the user input on the first available user input in the sign-in page, which is not allowed inside an iframe for security reasons.
-You may want to attempt to override this behavior
+You may want to attempt to override this behavior in your custom UI.

 ```error
 Blocked autofocusing on a <input> element in a cross-origin subframe.